MCP-Scorecard

 with:

-sarif_file: mcp-trust-report.sarif
+sarif_file: mcp-scorecard-report.sarif

 Example Output

-Current output for examples/insecure-server:
+Current terminal output for examples/insecure-server:

 Server: Insecure Demo Server